Ready to learn about the difference between goals and objectives?

 Your business goals should align with your company’s mission statement.
 This ensures that your goals are relevant and relatable to your customers and employees.
 And once you achieve this, your teams should be motivated to work together and achieve a goal together!

-- A startup might be: Identify product-market fit
+- A startup might be: Identify product-market fit (See how this startup uses ClickUp to track OKRs!)

 - A Fortune 500 might be: Expand into the South-East Asian market